 Further Reading: Polydactyly and Related Traits © Solveig Pfleuger, MD, PhD, FACMG

-To firmly reserve an available kitten, we require a non-refundable deposit of $200 ($208 if paying by paypal) with balance due once the kitten turns 6 weeks of age.
+To firmly reserve an available kitten, we require a non-refundable deposit of $250.
 All kittens going to pet homes are sold on strictly Non-Breeding, Spay/Neuter Contracts only.
 The registration paperwork will be forwarded to the new owner once we receive an original dated veterinary spay/neuter certificate for your kitten.
 Please Note: If a buyer cancels the sale or purchase of a kitten their deposit is non-refundable or transferable.
 The buyer cannot come back at a later time or date and expect to apply the "Canceled Kitten Deposit" to a another kitten.
 If a buyer "has selected a kitten" and then decides that they do not want that particular kitten their deposit is non-refundable or transferable to another kitten and they will forfeit their deposit.

-For payment we accept Interac e-Transfer (previously E-mail Money Transfer) (recommended) and Canadian Postal Money Orders issued from Canada Post.
-Personal cheques, cashiers cheques, bank drafts, and cash are not accepted.
+For deposit payment we accept Interac e-Transfer (previously E-mail Money Transfer) (recommended) and Canadian Postal Money Orders issued from Canada Post.
+Personal cheques, cashiers cheques, bank drafts are not accepted.
 Please mail Canadian Postal Money Order payments via Priority Mail or Express Mail with "signature requested".
 This is for traceability reasons.
 A Tracking Number will be provided and you will be required to e-mail this number to us.
-Credit cards and payment are also accepted through PAYPAL.
-Note: A paypal account is not required for payment with a credit card.
-If using Paypal there will be an extra processing fee of 4%.

 Click on the "Interac e-Transfer" icon below right to be directed to an online demo.
 All that is required is access to online banking.
 It is safe and secure and very simple to do.

-What are the Costs of Shipping a kitten and is it Stressful on them?not required for payment with a credit card.
+What are the Costs of Shipping a kitten and is it Stressful on them?t required for payment with a credit card.
 If us

 Adopting two kittens (littermates) at the same time is a good idea, particularly for working families where a single kitten would otherwise be home alone for most of the day.
 Kittens raised together are already bonded and make wonderful playmates and companions.
 Also, if you do a lot of travelling (and do not normally take your pets with you) and/or spend a lot of time away from home, then two kittens can keep each other company when you are not around.
 Having the company of another kitten prevents your kitten from feeling bored, lonely, and insecure when you are away.